Di- and Tetra-Alkyl Ether Lipids of the Archaea

 Structure of crenarchaeol

-Yet other hydroxy-GDGT lipids have found with hydroxyl groups in position 3 of one of the alkyl chains, and structural analogues occur in marine sediments with only one glycerol moiety and with the alkyl groups terminating in hydroxyl groups, while unsaturated diether lipids are found in some archaea that grow at very low temperatures (-20 to 10°C).
-Halophilic archaea tend to contain mainly diether lipids with C20 or C25 isoprenoid chains, whereas the membranes of hyperthermophilic archaea typically consist of a mixture of diphytanylglycerol diether and dibiphytanyl tetraether lipids, with or without cyclopentane rings.
+Yet other hydroxy-GDGT lipids have found with hydroxyl groups in position 3 of one of the alkyl chains, and structural analogues occur in marine sediments with only one glycerol moiety and with the alkyl groups terminating in hydroxyl groups, while unsaturated diether lipids are found in some Archaea that grow at very low temperatures (-20 to 10°C).
+Halophilic Archaea tend to contain mainly diether lipids with C20 or C25 isoprenoid chains, whereas the membranes of hyperthermophilic Archaea typically consist of a mixture of diphytanylglycerol diether and dibiphytanyl tetraether lipids, with or without cyclopentane rings.
 For example, the Halobacteriales only possess bilayer (mainly C20) membrane lipids, while the hyperthermophilic archaeon Aeropyrum pernix has C25 archaeols only.
 In contrast, the genera Pyrobaculum, Thermoplasma and Sulfolobus utilize caldarchaeols (C80), including those with cyclopentane ring structures.

-Formula of calditolAs an alternative to the simple glycerol component, calditol is present in a subset of thermoacidophilic archaea of the Sulfolobales order within the Crenarchaeota phylum, such as Sulfolobus solfaricus, and contains the nine-carbon nonitol with a five-membered ring, i.e., 2-hydroxymethyl-1,2,3,4,5-pentahydroxy-cyclopentane, linked to a glycerol moiety at position sn-1 with positions sn-2 and 3 attached to complex isoprene units to form a glycerol-dialkyl-calditol-tetraether.
+Formula of calditolAs an alternative to the simple glycerol component, calditol is present in a subset of thermoacidophilic Archaea of the Sulfolobales order within the Crenarchaeota phylum, such as Sulfolobus solfaricus, and contains the nine-carbon nonitol with a five-membered ring, i.e., 2‑hydroxymethyl-1,2,3,4,5-pentahydroxy-cyclopentane, linked to a glycerol moiety at position sn-1 with positions sn-2 and 3 attached to complex isoprene units to form a glycerol-dialkyl-calditol-tetraether.
 A radical S‑adenosylmethionine protein required for calditol synthesis has been identified in S. acidocaldarius, and as deletion of this renders the organism sensitive to low pH, calditol is essential to protect these archaeal cells from acidic stress.
 Similarly, tetraethers with a 1,2,3,4-butanetriol or a pentanetriol backbone at one end of their core structure occur in the methanogenic archaeon Methanomassiliicoccus luminyensis and have been found in anoxic sedimentary deposits.

-While these core lipids are sometimes found in the free state in organisms, they are more often completed by having a variety of polar head groups.
+While these core lipids are sometimes found in the free state in organisms, they are more often completed by a variety of polar head groups.
 These exist both as phospho- and glycolipids (and as a combination of both) and as sulfate esters of diglycosides.
 Most of the polar head groups of phospholipids are the same as those of organisms of the other primary kingdoms and include ethanolamine, L‑serine, glycerol, myo-inositol and even choline in phosphodiester-linkage, while the glycolipids comprise mainly glucosyl and gentiobiosyl (β‑D‑glucosyl-(1→6)-β-D-glucosyl) units linked to the core alkylglycerols.
 In the Halobacteriaceae, the basic diglycosyl residue is α‑D‑mannosyl(1-2)-α‑D-glucose, and in some species of Archaea there are some unique polar groups, such as di- and trimethylaminopentanetetrols, glucosaminyl-myo-inositol and glucosyl-myo-inositol.
 New structures are still being discovered.

 The simplest lipids of this type are based upon the archaeol backbone, so that archaetidic acid is the monophosphate ester of archeol and is the equivalent of phosphatidic acid from eukaryotes, while archaetidylethanolamine is analogous to phosphatidylethanolamine.
 Indeed, most of the conventional phospholipids have archaeal equivalents, including an analogue of cardiolipin with C20 and C25 isoprenoid chains.
 Gentiobiosyl archaeol could be considered to be analogue of the diglycosyldiacylglycerols found in higher plants.
-Other such lipids, which may lack conventional equivalents, include archaetidylglycerosulfate, archaetidylglycerophosphate methyl ester and triglycosyl archaeol lipids.
+Other such lipids, which may lack eukaryotic or bacterial equivalents, include archaetidylglycerosulfate, archaetidylglycerophosphate methyl ester and triglycosyl archaeol lipids.
 It appears that amino lipids and glycolipids containing pH-sensitive β-D-galactofuranosyl units are common in the methanogens, but they are absent from thermophiles.
 Halobacterium salinarum and related species contain comparable lipids with sulfated tri-, di- and mono-glycosyl-diethers esterified to the phosphate group of phosphatidic acid, while Halobellus sp. contain comparable molecular forms together with phosphatidylglycerosulfate.

-The lipids based on the caldarchaeol and other tetraether cores are much more complicated.
+Those lipids based on the caldarchaeol and other tetraether cores are much more complicated.
 Sometimes only one of the glycerol moieties is attached to a polar moiety, so caldarchaetidic acid is the monophosphate ester of caldarchaeol, but more often both glycerols are linked to polar moieties, and these are always different, e.g., glycosyl caldarchaetidylserine contains a glycosyl moiety at one end of the molecule and a serine phosphate at the other.
 Thus, the extensively studied species Methanobacterium thermoautotrophicum contains four phospholipids (archaetidic acid, archaetidylethanolamine, archaetidylserine, archaetidyl-myo-inositol) and one glycolipid (gentiobiosyl archaeol) based on archaeol, together with four phospholipids (caldarchaetidic acid, caldarchaetidylethanolamine, caldarchaetidylserine, caldarchaetidyl-myo-inositol), one glycolipid (gentiobiosyl caldarchaeol) and three mixed glyco-phospholipids (gentiobiosyl caldarchaetidylethanolamine, gentiobiosyl caldarchaetidylserine, gentiobiosyl caldarchaetidyl-myo-inositol) based on caldarchaeol.
 The main polar lipid from S. acidocaldarius is characterized by a β-D-glucose bound to the nonitol group of calditol and a phosphate-bound myo-inositol at the glycerol end of the dibiphytanyl tetraether.

-Different archaeal species can contain distinctive variants on the basic structures, and these are proving useful for taxonomic purposes and for studies of microbial ecology.
+Different archaeal species can contain characteristic variants on the basic structures, and these are proving useful for taxonomic purposes and for studies of microbial ecology.
 Because of their saturated nature and the relatively stable ether bonds, residues of archaeal ether lipids can survive well in rocks and sediments, and they can serve as markers for the Archaea in general and even for particular organisms over geological time spans.
 Although slow degradation does occur via hydrolysis, oxidation and other reactions, the products are still recognizable as of Archaeal origin.
 Archaeal lipids are an important element of research in organic geochemistry as they are found in most environments, including soil, peat, marine and lacustrine water columns and sediments, hot springs and stalagmites.
 They have even been claimed to be the ‘most ubiquitous lipid on Earth’ (although there are other contenders).

-It is not always recognized that Archaeal species can contain appreciable amounts of lipids with conventional fatty acid components, and in the haloarchaea,these are almost entirely saturated, mainly 18:0 (~80%) and 16:0 (11-20%).
+It is not always recognized that Archaeal species can contain appreciable amounts of lipids with conventional fatty acid components, and in the Haloarchaea, these are almost entirely saturated, mainly 18:0 (~80%) and 16:0 (11-20%).
 Most of these are not linked by ester bonds, so may be in unesterified form or as amide-linked components of amino-lipids, such as ornithine lipids, sphingolipids, or proteolipids, although esterified fatty acids amounted to 89% of the total phospholipid side chains in Methanothermus fervidus.
 It has been suggested that the requisite enzymes have been obtained from bacteria by horizontal gene transfer.
 Although sterols and hopanoids are not present, Archaea contain polyterpenes, i.e., carotenoids, polyprenols, quinones and apolar polyisoprenoids, which may have related functions in regulating the physical properties of membranes.

 Anaerobic soil bacteria of the genus Acidobacteria produce tetralkylglycerol ethers that superficially resemble those of the Archaea but are derived from 1,2‑di‑O‑alkyl‑sn-glycerol, and some contain membrane-spanning fatty acids such as iso-diabolic acid (13,16‑dimethyl-octacosanedioic acid).